-Presentation: Patient with a higher-chance first-trimester combined screening result
+Presentation: Pregnancy where mother has a higher-chance first-trimester combined screening test result

 Example clinical scenario

-A pregnant woman has presented for her first-trimester combined screening.
-An ultrasound measurement of the fetal crown-rump length (CRL), fetal nuchal translucency (NT) nuchal translucency and laboratory measurement of maternal serum PAPP-A and free beta-HCG.
-A statistical risk calculation is performed by clinical scientists to estimate the chance of Down syndrome (trisomy 21), or a joint chance for Edwards syndrome (trisomy 18) and Patau syndrome (trisomy 13).
-Screening test results show that the woman is a ‘higher-chance’ (1 in 2 to 1 in 150 risk ratio) for the conditions.
+A pregnant woman presented for her first-trimester combined screening.
+During ultrasound, measurements of the fetal crown-rump length and fetal nuchal translucency were taken, while maternal serum PAPP-A and free beta-HCG measurements were obtained via laboratory tests.
+A statistical risk calculation was performed by clinical scientists to estimate the chance of Down syndrome (trisomy 21), or a joint chance for Edwards (trisomy 18) and Patau (trisomy 13) syndromes.
+Screening test results show that the woman is a ‘higher-chance’ (1-in-2 to 1-in-150 risk ratio) for the conditions.
 She asks if there are any other tests that can be carried out.

 When to consider genomic testing